ferdium/ferdium-server/docker/README.md

 * Update the image: `docker pull getferdi/ferdi-server`
 * Stop the running container: `docker stop ferdi-server`
 * Delete the container: `docker rm ferdi-server`
-* Recreate a new container with the same docker create parameters as instructed above (if mapped correctly to a host folder, your `/config` folder and your ENV settings will be preserved)
+* Recreate a new container with the same docker create parameters as instructed above (if mapped correctly to a host folder, your `/config` folder and ENV settings will be preserved)
 * Start the new container: `docker start ferdi-server`
 * You can also remove the old dangling images: `docker image prune`